jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Windows_by_Workspace.txt

 3) I also do NOT recommend using TortoiseSVN on Windows to do the initial checkout as you may encounter issues with EOL if you transfer the files to Linux

+4) This may not be 100% right, but if you are using MSYS2 then you need to install the packages for MSYS2\MinGW64 as per the commands below: pacman -S mingw-w64-x86_64-toolchain msys2-runtime-devel zip unzip mingw-w64-clang-x86_64-toolchain pacman -Syu

 WIP OTHER PAGES: